Glare Analysis of Daylit Spaces

 office with manually operated venetian blinds reduces the predicted hours of intolerable discomfort glare from 735 to 18 occupied hours per year and increases

-the annual mean daylight availability from 40 to 72 percent. paper
+the annual mean daylight availability from 40 to 72 percent.
+Adaptive Comfort Paper

 The animated image above shows a cylindrical 360o